Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Results

 \subsection{Example VIII $f_8(x)$}

 This example uses a 2D function that is used to study positive and monotonic splines \cite{CHAN2001135, 10.1007/11537908_20, lancaster1986curve}.
 The function is defined as follows:

+For the DBI and PPI algorithm, $\epsilon_{0}=0.01$, $\epsilon_{1}=1$ and $st=2$.
 As in Example V, the function $f_{8}(x)$ is $C^{0}$-continuous and the underlying mesh used for the approximations does not capture the sharp corners.
-The $L^{2}$-errors from the DBI and PPI method are dominated by the local errors of the intervals with low degree polynomial interpolants.
-Tables \ref{tab:T2_1} and \ref{tab:T2_2} show that the $L^{2}$-errors from the three methods have the same order, with PPI having slightly smaller errors than the other approaches.
-In the cases where the underlying function is $C^{0}$, the results from PPI are comparable to the other approaches.
-Furthermore, the results from PPI can be improved by using a mesh that captures $C^{0}$-continuity, as is the case with the spectral element methods in NEPTUNE.
+The $L^{2}$-errors from the DBI and PPI methods are dominated by the local errors of the intervals with $C^{0}$-continuity and low degree polynomial interpolants.
+Tables \ref{tab:T2_1} and \ref{tab:T2_2} show that the $L^{2}$-errors from the three methods have the same order, with DBI and PPI having slightly smaller errors than the other approaches.
+In the cases where the underlying function is $C^{0}$, the results from DBI and PPI are comparable to the other approaches.
+Furthermore, the results from DBI and PPI can be improved by using a mesh that captures $C^{0}$-continuity, as is the case with the spectral element methods in NEPTUNE.